 - Therapeutic activity programming specifically designed to engage individuals with memory impairments

 - Transportation to medical appointments

 How do the services you provide compare to nursing home services?

 Who do you employ?

 We employ a variety of personnel to assist in the services provided to your loved one, including:

-- Licensed Practical Nurses (LPN) who will be responsible for providing basic nursing services
+- Registered Nurses (RN) who are responsible for providing basic nursing services

-- Registered Nurses (RN) who will be responsible for providing basic nursing services
+- Licensed Practical Nurses (LPN) who are responsible for providing basic nursing services

-- Maintenance personnel who will be responsible for maintaining the grounds and physical plant
+- Maintenance personnel who are responsible for maintaining the grounds and physical plant

-- Dining services personnel who will be responsible for meal preparation and delivery
+- Dining services personnel who are responsible for meal preparation and delivery